melt-umn/melt-website/_pages/ableC-tutorials.md

 ---
 title: AbleC Tutorial
-menu_title: AbleC Tutorial
+menu_title: AbleC Tutorials
 menu_weight: 10
 permalink: /ableC/tutorial/
 ---

-# AbleC Tutorials
+## Building parallel programming language constructs in the AbleC extensible C compiler framework

 We are holding an AbleC tutorial at the ACM Symposium on the Principles and Practice of Parallel Programming (PPoPP) on Saturday, February